 In the Device Settings as seen below you can see an option for Test Mode.

 When clicked this mode will tell the node to start sending data points up once a minute instead of once every 5 minutes for Normal Mode or once every 10 minutes for Power Saving Mode.
 This added resolution can help determine the leak type.
-Once you click the Test Mode option it make take a bit for the node to go into the mode, the device must first receive a downlink to it which can take a few minutes.
-Once it is in Test Mode wait a while to get data points.
+Once you click the Test Mode option it takes a bit for the node to go into the mode, the device must first receive a downlink to it which can take a few minutes.
+Once it is in Test Mode wait a while to get 1 minute spaced data points.
 When you are done, put it back in Normal Mode or Power Saving Mode.

 Note: Do not leave a device in Test Mode for too long (over one day), it drains the battery much faster.